smnlb/pyscript_terminal/README.md

 # uncertainty-calculator
-you can access this on the web [here](https://nathenjacobe.github.io/uncertainty-calculator/) do NOT use firefox if you are going to use the web version; it is unstable for some reason.
-Chrome seems to work half the time - good enough.
+you can access this on the web [here](https://nathenjacobe.github.io/uncertainty-calculator/) as of 20/12/24, Firefox is now supported. if you encounter an error, reload (ctrl + r) to restart the program.

-if it doesn't work on the web, you'll have to use the standalone.
+if it doesn't work on the web for any reason, you'll have to use the standalone.

 working out uncertainties for everything was boring so why do that when you can make a computer do it for you :)